-For instance, you might not be required by law to obey certain speed restrictions or traffic signs if you’re riding an e-bike.
+For instance, the law might not require you to obey certain speed restrictions or traffic signs if you’re riding an e-bike.
 However, doing so would guarantee the security of both the bikers and the neighboring road users.

-Consider the danger if motorbikes disobeyed traffic laws.
+Consider the danger if motorbikes disobey traffic laws.
 The same is true of e-bikes, as certain e-bike models more closely resemble motorbikes than bicycles.
-Similar to this, some electric bicycle riders have a tendency to do foolish things, like speeding, which leads to terrible accidents.
+Similarly to this, some electric bicycle riders have a tendency to do foolish things, like speeding, which leads to terrible accidents.

 Gogola’s (2018) academic study found that “the higher speed of e-bike can lead to a dangerous situation on the road”

 By utilizing an electric bicycle properly, that is, as a bicycle and not a motorbike, a large majority of accidents and dangers related to them can be avoided.